 Recovery is a lifelong way of living; each client’s primary therapist and case management team assist in developing a continuing care plan.
 Upon leaving TGTC, clients have appropriate contacts and referrals which help in continuing along the road to recovery.

 We at the Greenhouse are committed to helping clients add as many tools as possible to their recovery tool belt.
-To that end, focus on recovery is a priority and cell phones and electronic devices (laptops, iPads, iPods, etc.) are permitted only at designated times as written in the program schedule.
+To that end, focus on recovery is our priority.
+Cell phones laptops, iPads, iPods, etc.) are not permitted.